broken cigarette being held next to lady's arm with smoking patch

-Quitting aids can help you stop smoking and ease nicotine withdrawal cravings.
+Quitting aids can help you stop smoking and ease cravings.

 Quitting aids and treatments are easy to buy from shops, pharmacies and on prescription to help you quit smoking.
 These reduce withdrawal symptoms and keep your mind off smoking.

-Evidence shows quitting aids are most effective if used alongside support from a friendly local stop smoking service.
+Evidence shows quitting aids are best if used alongside support from a friendly local stop smoking service.

 Ask your stop smoking advisor or pharmacist for advice.